Even if your health has been unaffected by COVID-19, the economic impacts of the current pandemic are growing.

 We could have never imagined this economic nightmare, let alone prepared for it.

-But there are some things that you can do to help mitigate the effects of this crisis and prepare your business for success after it all ends.
+But there are some things that you can do to help mitigate the effects of this crisis and prepare your business for success after it all ends, and it will end.

 Now more than ever, you need to make the right choices with your digital marketing plan and external communication resources.marketing and communication resources.